 Some facilities require National Lifeguard to use a specific rescue aid at all times, regardless of the aquatic environment.
 When this occurs the owner/owner’s agent is limiting the lifeguard’s ability to use judgement to determine the safest and most effective rescue response for the situation.

 National Lifeguards are trained to use a variety of aids and techniques through their pre-requisite training.
 They may have additional experience utilizing rescue aids from other Lifesaving Society programs such as Canadian Swim Patrol, Bronze Medal programs, or Lifesaving Sport.

 The following rescue aids are recognized and supported for use by the Lifesaving Society:

-A fundamental aspect to National Lifeguard certification is the application of judgment.
-National Lifeguards use their judgment to determine what rescue aid is most appropriate for the situation.
-Providing a variety of rescue aids in strategic locations provides the National Lifeguard with options for response.
+A fundamental aspect to the National Lifeguard course is the application of judgement.
+National Lifeguards use their judgement to determine what rescue aid is most appropriate for the situation.
+Providing a variety of rescue aids in strategic locations provides the National Lifeguard with options for rescue response.

-The National Lifeguard program, Alert: Lifeguarding in Action, and the Canadian Lifesaving Manual support the training of National Lifeguards in the use of multiple rescue aids.
+The National Lifeguard program supports the training of National Lifeguards in the use of multiple rescue aids.
 National Lifeguards are trained in multiple rescue techniques and are able to respond both with and without the use of a rescue aid.